Kyle Rudolph: Professional career

+Pre-draft

-Rudolph did not participate in the 2011 NFL combine because of his torn hamstring, but posted a 4.78 40-yard dash time only three weeks after being medically cleared to participate at Notre Dame's Pro Day in South Bend, Indiana.
+Rudolph did not participate in the 2011 NFL Scouting Combine because of his torn hamstring, but posted a 4.78 40-yard dash time only three weeks after being medically cleared to participate at Notre Dame's Pro Day in South Bend, Indiana.

 Minnesota Vikings

 2011 season

-Rudolph was selected by the Minnesota Vikings with the 43rd overall pick in the second round of the 2011 NFL Draft.
-He was the first tight end selected in the draft and is the second-highest drafted tight end in Vikings history behind Hal Bedsole (chosen in the first round, 19th overall) in the 1964 NFL Draft.
+Rudolph was selected by the Minnesota Vikings with the 43rd overall pick in the second round of the 2011 NFL draft.
+He was the first tight end selected in the draft and is the second-highest drafted tight end in Vikings history behind Hal Bedsole (chosen in the first round, 19th overall) in the 1964 NFL draft.

 During his rookie season, Rudolph started 8 of 15 games, catching 26 passes for 249 yards with a 9.6-yard average per reception and three receiving touchdowns, all of them in the final seven games of the season as he assumed larger role in Bill Musgrave's offense.
 In Week 4, he hauled in a season-long 41-yard pass against the Kansas City Chiefs.
 His first career touchdown came on a 1-yard pass from fellow rookie quarterback Christian Ponder against the Oakland Raiders on November 20.
 Overall, he finished his rookie season with 26 receptions for 249 yards and three touchdowns.
 He was named to the NFL All-Rookie Team.

 2012 season

 In 2012, Rudolph had, in many ways, a breakout year.
 He was targeted 93 times and had 53 receptions averaging 9.3 yards per reception.
 Rudolph finished the year with 493 receiving yards and a career-high nine touchdowns, the second-most by a Vikings tight end in a season in team history.
 His nine touchdown catches, which is a career-high, were also tied for second-most by a tight end in the NFL in 2012.
 In the season-opener against the Jacksonville Jaguars on September 9, he had a then career-best 67 receiving yards on five receptions.
-On September 16, he hauled in a six-yard touchdown pass with only 31 seconds remaining in the game versus the Indianapolis Colts to tie the game 20-20 after being down 20–6 entering the 4th quarter of game that Colts won on a late field goal 23–20.
+On September 16, he hauled in a six-yard touchdown pass with only 31 seconds remaining in the game versus the Indianapolis Colts to tie the game 20–20 after being down 20–6 entering the 4th quarter of game that Colts won on a late field goal 23–20.
 In week 3, he had a career-best two touchdown catches in the Vikings' win at San Francisco, matching the Vikings single-game best by a tight end.
 In week 6, he caught a touchdown pass and a 2-point conversion pass against the Washington Redskins.
 The Vikings finished with a 10–6 record and qualified for the playoffs.
 In the Wild Card Round against the Green Bay Packers, he finished with three receptions for 42 yards in the 24–10 loss.

 Rudolph was selected for his first Pro Bowl in his career at the conclusion of the season as a replacement for Falcons tight end Tony Gonzalez.
+At the end of the game he was named Pro Bowl MVP.